Connecticut Electricity Prices

 Connecticut began restructuring its electric market in the mid-90s, with electric choice becoming available for commercial and industrial businesses in 1998 and residents and small businesses in 2000.
 Since then, numerous retail electricity providers have entered the market, offering lower electric rates than default utilities.

 Customers that don’t participate in electric choice will still receive their electric supply from their default utility.
 But since the utility is not able to profit off the sale of electricity, they have practically no reason to compete with retail electricity providers that offer lower rates.
-Unless one plans on making a long-distance move, everyone should be taking advantage of the cost savings that comes along with electric choice.

 When browsing rates and plans, consider the following: